Local Chambers Lookup

 Local Chamber Services Department

 The staff of the CalChamber Local Chamber Services Department has more than 50 years of combined experience in the industry, offering chamber executives a resource they can call to get information on a wide variety of local chamber management issues.

-The CalChamber also manages two professional development associations geared to helping local chamber executives excel and take their chambers to a high level of excellence and relevancy.
-These associations, separate from the CalChamber, are the Western Association of Chamber Executives (W.A.C.E.) and the Southern California Association of Chamber of Commerce Executives (SCACCE).
+The CalChamber also manages a professional development association geared to helping local chamber executives excel and take their chambers to a high level of excellence and relevancy.
+This association, separate from the CalChamber, is the Western Association of Chamber Executives (W.A.C.E.).

 National & International Chambers